orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 Interface” ([ssec:API]).

-**Function ndvi** This function implements the classical normalized difference vegetation index; it takes two inputs.
+**Function ndvi** This function implements the classical normalized difference vegetation index and takes two inputs.
 For instance:

 .. math:: ndvi(im1b1,im1b4)

-First argument is related to the visible red band, and the second one to the near-infrareds band.
+The first argument is related to the visible red band, and the second one to the near-infra red band.

-The table below summarises the different functions and operators.
+The table below summarises the different available functions and operators.

-Functions and operators summary:

 +----------------+-------------------------------------------------------------------------------+
 | Variables      | Remark                                                                        |